 While scrolling through news last weekend, I came across the largest-ever cyber attack (DDoS) that hit the popular code hosting website GitHub.
 It was the distributed denial of service that originated from over a thousand different autonomous systems (ASNs) which peaked at 1.35 Tbps.

 This could be you tomorrow.
 Or me too!
 With bad actors exploiting our vulnerable systems, at Simform we prepare ourselves with the best exercises to handle whatever comes our way!
-Over our journey to Serverless Architecture, we’ve found how serverless security is different from the cloud with some of the best security practices that are absolute must and today we will be discussing that.
+During our journey towards Serverless Architecture, we’ve found how security in serverless applications is different from the traditional cloud.

 In software development life cycle, testing plays an important role in the successful project development.
 As software testing is a practice used to determine and improve software quality, it must be efficient and organized.